nbdd0121/muntjac-soc/README.md

 This repository contains a simple SoC that builds upon [muntjac](https://github.com/lowRISC/muntjac) that can be used out-of-the-box.

 For a detailed walkthough about how to build/use this project, please check the [tutorial](./docs/tutorial.md).
+A description of the core complex can be found [here](./docs/ccx_architecture.md).

 ## Components